Palestine: Education

 The literacy rate of Palestine was 96.3% according to a 2014 report by the United Nations Development Programme, which is high by international standards.
 There is a gender difference in the population aged above 15 with 5.9% of women considered illiterate compared to 1.6% of men.
 Illiteracy among women has fallen from 20.3% in 1997 to less than 6% in 2014.
-In the State of Palestine, the Gaza Strip has the highest literacy rate.
-According to a press blog of Columbia University, Palestinians are the most educated refugees.